Retaining Wall Calculator and Price Estimator

 How Many Retaining Wall Blocks Do You Need

-Estimating the number of retaining wall blocks you need requires estimating the number of rows and columns that are needed for the wall.
+To estimate the total number of retaining wall blocks you’ll first need to calculate the number of rows and columns that are needed for the wall.

 Retaining Wall Estimation Tips